cartman1978/the-scuderia-ferrari_f1/README.md

 * As a user, I want to be able to search Ferrari F1 car by year to get specific car information.
 * As a user, I want to be able to add many cars information I want.
 * As a user, I want to have the possibility to edit info added or want to add/delete some info.
+* As a user, I want to have the possibiltiy to delete a car as well when no longer relevant.
 * As a user, I want the website to be easy to use.
 * As a user, I want the process to add / edit / delete info to be easy.